-Don’t know which speciality field you want to work in?
-Want to gain practical experience in a hospital, but you’re still studying?
-Then this is the perfect project for you as you’ll experience it all.
+Don’t know which specialty field you want to work in?
+Want to gain practical experience in a hospital as part of your studies?
+Check out our medical internship!

 AS A VOLUNTEER, YOU'LL GET TO:

 - Provide a pair of much needed hands in local hospitals and clinics alongside professional doctors and nurses, supporting the diverse operations of community healthcare.
 The great thing is that there is no limit to how involved you can be in daily operations, depending on the current need and your skill level

 - Experience the dynamics of public health in a developing country and help Kenya’s struggling healthcare system, offering a much needed hand and widening your own perspective of what medical care looks like

 - Spend one on one time with vulnerable children in reading clubs, care centers and preschools, having fun and aiding in their development